 107th Congress (2001–2002)

-This bill was introduced on July 26, 2002, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 26, 2002, in a previous session of Congress, but it did not receive a vote.

 Jul 26, 2002